JianZcar/PortainerApache/README.md

 2. Follow the prompts to select the PHP version and the folder to be used in the container.

 3. The script will handle container creation, starting Apache, and providing an interactive bash shell.

+### Neovim Configuration

+- The container will use the user's Neovim configuration by mounting the `.config/nvim` and `.local/share/nvim` directories from the host to the container.

 ### Apache Configuration